CUSP-NYU/RCF/README.md

 From a terminal window or after SSHing into the notebook server via the gateway mentioned in [Accessing the CUSP RCF Environment](#accessing-the-cusp-rcf-environment), follow these steps:

-A. SSH into the gateway server
+1. SSH into the gateway server
    ```
    ssh <YOUR_CUSP_ID>@gw.cusp.nyu.edu
    ```

-B. After entering your credentials, use one of the following commands to SSH into the internal servers:
+2. After entering your credentials, use one of the following commands to SSH into the internal servers:
   ```
 ssh notebook # Connect to the first server
 ssh notebook2 # Connect to the second server
 ssh notebook3 # Connect to the third server
   ```

-Step 1: Create a new conda environment (in this example, named `myenv` with Python version 3.10)
+3: Create a new conda environment (in this example, named `myenv` with Python version 3.10)
   ```
   conda create -n myenv python=3.10
   conda activate myenv
   ```

-Step 2: Install any packages you need.
+4: Install any packages you need.
 Below are some example package installations:
   ```
   conda install pytorch torchvision torchaudio -c pytorch
   conda install -c huggingface transformers
   conda install -c conda-forge scikit-learn pandas
   ```
-Step 3: Install and activate ipykernel by running the following commands:
+5: Install and activate ipykernel by running the following commands:
   ```
   conda install -c conda-forge ipykernel
   python -m ipykernel install --user --name=myenv